acl-org/acl-2020/_pages/home.md

 **July 4, 2020**.
 The [virtual ACL2020 website](https://virtual.acl2020.org/) is live!
 Everyone registered should have received a welcome email from acl2020virtual@gmail.com (please check spam and email other categories).
 Please follow [login instructions](https://acl2020.org/_pages/docs/ACL2020_virtual_website_login_steps.pdf).
 {: .notice--info}

 **July 4, 2020**.
+Checkout the new blogpost by tutorial chairs describing [detailed modalities of ACL2020 tutorials](/blog/detailed-modalities-of-tutorials/).
+{: .notice--info}

+**July 4, 2020**.
 Checkout the new blogpost by diversity & inclusion chairs describing their initiative for [increasing financial accessibility of ACL2020](/blog/increasing-financial-accessibility/).
 {: .notice--info}